-In accordance with the requirements of the new National Curriculum Policy on Education for religious education to focus on the general phenomenon of religion and not on a specific religion only, the name of the subject Biblical and Religious Studies changed to Religion Studies (code: REL) in 2006.
+In accordance with the requirements of the new National Curriculum Policy on Education that religious education focus on the general phenomenon of religion and not on a specific religion only, the name of the subject Biblical and Religious Studies changed to Biblical and Religion Studies (code: REL) in 2006.
 Contents of the course now focus not only on the Bible, but also on various other world religions, without alienating our traditional students from the subject.
 Therefore we offer a wider range of modules to all students.

 Values, vision and mission

 Religion is a human phenomenon.
 In the programme Biblical and Religion Studies different religions (African Traditional Religions, Baha’i, Buddhism, Christianity, Hinduism, Islam, Judaism) are treated as that.
 Keeping in line with the changing circumstances in a multi-religious South African society, Biblical and Religion Studies seek to understand the world and the various existing perceptions of religion.
 Students gain valuable knowledge about the different world religions and as a result they become prepared for conducting themselves in a diverse religious and cultural environment.
 Therefore our subject fits into almost all the programmes at UP as an elective subject.

 UP Architecture graduate wins prestigious national award - 22/04/2014

 Heidi van Eeden, a University of Pretoria alumna, was announced as the overall winner of the 27th National Corobrik Architectural Student of the Year award.
 This is the seventh time that a U.P. student has won this prestigious award.
 Previous winners were Braam de Villiers (1994), Christiaan van Niekerk (2002), Gerald Schulz (2004), Cillié Malan (2005), Marinda Smalberger (2007) and Clifford Gouws (2012).

 First in-depth look at West Coast’s own Heaviside’s dolphins - 17/04/2014